 Regardless of all the personalities, talents and skill sets, every member serves a different purpose.
 Every member of the team serves a different purpose and no one is more important than the others.
 Like them, your business is full of talented, driven and intelligent people who will bring different things to the table.

 How are you using them in the best way to benefit your B2B business?
 Are you even thinking in that mindset or just solely looking for talent?
-Sometimes, very talented people just aren’t a good fit for your organization, but more often, the problem lies in the inability to harness or align individuals talents with business missions and goals.
+Sometimes, very talented people just aren’t a good fit for your organization, but more often, the problem is not aligning individuals talents with your mission.

 Getting the Most Out of Your Team